hachreak/pylocating/docs/examples.rst

 - max particle velocity: 0.5
 - interations per particle: 60

-There is only one environmnent where all `PSOParticle` is connected.
+There is only one environment where all `PSOParticle` is connected.

 The virtual space where the 4 beacons and the point is inserted is defined by: